Numerical effects on the stripping of dark matter and stars in IllustrisTNG galaxy groups and clusters: Acknowledgements

 \section{Acknowledgements}

+We would like to thank the anonymous referee for a useful report.
 MRL acknowledges support by a Grant of Excellence from the Icelandic Research Fund (grant number 206930).
 AP acknowledges funding from the European Union (ERC, COSMIC-KEY, 101087822, PI: Pillepich).
 DN acknowledges funding from the Deutsche Forschungsgemeinschaft (DFG) through an Emmy Noether Research Group (grant number NE 2441/1-1).
 CE acknowledges support by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) through project 394551440.